13 Tools to Analysis Employee Performance

 Also read: Top 5 Capacity Planning Tools For Your Team

 DeskTime provides powerful and simple real-time tracking capabilities.
 Management can categorize applications according to their productivity, neutrality, or unproductive to gauge the effectiveness of each employee.
-This software allows agencies to track the hours worked by their employees.
+Agencies can use this app to track the work hours of their employees.
 It is a great tool for any business and enterprise.
 Cody McLain, WireFuseMedia LLC

 3. Asana + Harvest Integration